cerebral-bore/CS430Project5/README.md

 • Scale
 • Shear

-Your program (ezview) should have this usage pattern:
+Your program (ezview) should have this usage pattern: 'ezview input.ppm'